Alluxio/alluxio/docs/en/operation/User-CLI.md

 If `distributedLoad` is run on a directory, files in the directory will be recursively loaded and each file will be loaded on a random worker.

-The `--replication` flag can be used to load the data into multiple workers.
+Options:

+* `--replication`: Specifies how many workers to load each file into.
 The default value is `1`.
-The `--active-jobs` flag can limit how many jobs can be submitted to the Alluxio job service at the same time.
+* `--active-jobs`: Limits how many jobs can be submitted to the Alluxio job service at the same time.
 Later jobs must wait until some earlier jobs to finish.
 The default value is `3000`.
 A lower value means slower execution but also being nicer to the other users of the job service.